 Travel Nevada Pro Tip

 If you’re after uniquely distilled spirits grown, harvested, and bottled right here in the heart of Nevada’s high desert, cruise down the street to Basin & Range Cellars, Black Rabbit Mead Co., Davidson’s Distillery and Ferino Distillery.
 More locally owned, only-in-Reno bars and restaurants round out the Reno Brewery District, where you can order up even more Battle Born-inspired beers, spirits and beyond.
-The Morris Burner Hostel and Jesse Reno both have great bars and cocktail menus, and The Bluebird and The Alpine are great places to catch a show while sippin’ on some BLC-made beers.
+The Jesse Reno has a great cocktail menu, and The Bluebird and The Alpine are great places to catch a show while sippin’ on some BLC-made beers.
 While you’re here, sample the unofficial state drink at Louis’ Basque Corner, and be sure to check out Abby’s Highway 50, Dead Ringer Analog Bar, Estella Tacos y Mezcal, and The Daily Bagel, too.

 The Brewery District Reno is made up of a handful of independent businesses, each with their own hours and special events lineups.
 For the most current info on hours, be sure to check with each business individually by calling ahead.